 Please also review our Behavioral Health Medical Policies and complete our Behavioral Health Facility Assessment form.
 Note: Completion of the Behavioral Health Facility Assessment form does not affect the credentialing process or the outcome of your credentialing.

 The information you share on the form about your facility’s specialties and demographics served helps us fully understand the services available.
 Presenting those to our members allows them to make informed decisions about their health care and who they select for services.

-Upon receipt of a completed application, we verify the information using national and state data sources before reviewing for final approval.
+Upon receipt of a completed credentialing application, we verify the information using national and state data sources.
 Incomplete applications will delay the process.

 View your credentialing status and other reports on the Availity Portal: Payer Spaces>Asuris>Applications>Provider Reports-for your organization>Credentialing & Maintenance Reports.

 - Credentialing Status Report - credentialing and recredentialing status information for providers in your organization

 - Returned Centers for Medicare & Medicaid Services (CMS) Validation Roster - a copy of the CMS Provider Validation spreadsheet that you sent back to us